Treasury Board of Canada Secretariat

 8. Veterans Affairs Canada

-10. How long will the pilot program run?
+10. How long did the pilot program run?

 11. Will employees who receive the award be publicly recognized?

-Proposals aiming to eliminate individuals or teams, groups or activities will not be considered.
+Proposals aiming to eliminate individuals or teams, groups or activities were not considered.

-Other proposals that will not be considered include those that involve:
+Other proposals that were not be considered included those that involved:

 • services or benefits over which organizations have no control;